michaelbrewer/aws-lambda-events/docs/kinesis-streams.md

 Lambda reads records from the data stream and invokes your function synchronously with an event that contains stream records.

+Amazon Kinesis Data Streams is a fully managed streaming data service.
+You can continuously add various types of data such as clickstreams, application logs, and social media to a Kinesis stream from hundreds of thousands of sources.

 ???
 TIP "TIP: Kinesis streams vs firehose"
     Read [AWS Kinesis Data Streams vs Kinesis Data Firehose](https://jayendrapatil.com/aws-kinesis-data-streams-vs-kinesis-firehose/) for when to use Kinesis streams vs Kinesis Data Firehose.